instructor-ai/instructor/docs/multitask.md

-# Patterns for Multiple Extraction
+# Patterns for Extracting Multiple Items

 A common use case of structured extraction is defining a single schema class and then making another schema to create a list to do multiple extraction